866-295-4143, fbns@wayoflife.org

 The racists stayed in the Democratic party.
 Their tactics shifted over the years.
 Where does this leave us today?
 Very sadly, some of these terrible things from history--bigotry, a fascist streak--we still have it in America.
 But where is it coming from?
 People say, ‘Trump’s the fascist.
 He hates democracy.
 He won’t tolerate dissent.’
 I’m thinking, ‘If Trump is a fascist and he won’t tolerate dissent, how come you are dissenting?
 Trump is bashed on every platform every minute of the day.
 He is bashed on the Emmys.
 Broadway shows are interrupted to bash Trump.
 If this was Mussolini he would send a bunch of goons and beat those guys up and that would be the end of that.
 That’s how dictators actually behave.
 I saw Cher complaining that Trump beat her up on Twitter. on Twitter!
 That being said, there is a streak of bullying and intimidation and intolerance.
 I would argue that simple empirical evidence shows that it is coming from the Left.

-The previous is excerpted a speech by Dinesh D’Souza, Stanford University, March 2019
+The previous nine paragraphs are excerpted a speech by Dinesh D’Souza, Stanford University, March 2019

 - Receive these reports by email